sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 To wrap things up we'll deploy our app to prod.

-However the current way of loading environment variables only works in dev, as we can't use `sst env` in prod.
+However the current way of loading environment variables only works in dev, as we can't use `sst bind` in prod.
 To load the environment variables from `process.env` in production we need to make a couple of changes.

 We'll replace placeholder env values in `environment.prod.ts` in our app with the [deployed values]({{ site.docs_url }}/constructs/StaticSite#replace-deployed-values).